a-e/example-cukable/README.md

     $ git clone git@github.com:wapcaplet/example-cukable.git

 There are two simple Rails applications in this repo, called `batman` and `robin`.
+The `batman` app is based on Rails 2.3.5, and `robin` uses Rails 3.1.0.rc4.
+This is by design, to allow testing Cukable with multiple applications having different dependencies.

 You should create separate RVM gemsets for these two apps:

     $ rvm ree